cda-tum/dd_package/LIMDD improvements.md

   copying the limVector of the node's child, instead of first constructing a `StabilizerGroupValue` object, whose elements are then looked up from the LimTable by `makeDDNode()` by calling `putStabilizersInTable()`
 - (low priority) in `getIsomorphismPauli()` in Case 3.1, can we simply set 'X' in the isomorphism, instead of multiplying by an isomorphism?
+- (low priority) in `intersectGroupsPauli()`, prevent the use of `vector oppositePhaseGenerators` by writing more space-efficient code: add the LimEntry objects immediately, instead of storing them for later use.

 ## Memory leaks